leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/system.rst

    Garbage Collection Rate
       Number of seconds between each run of the GL texture garbage collector.
 VBO Time Out
-   Time since last access of a GL Vertex buffer object in seconds after which it is freed (set to 0 to keep VBO allocated).
+   Time since last access of a GL vertex buffer object (VBO) in seconds after which it is freed (set to 0 to keep VBO allocated).

    Garbage Collection Rate
-      Number of seconds between each run of the GL Vertex buffer object garbage collector.
+      Number of seconds between each run of the GL vertex buffer object garbage collector.

 .. _prefs-system-sound: